Memory-Efficient 2D/3D Shape Assembly of Robot Swarms: Experiments

 \subsection{Physical Experiment Results}

 In the physical experiment, a 3D triangle and a 3D arrow are assembled by 6 and 7 Crazyflie UAVs, respectively, within a $4\,\text{m} \times 5\,\text{m} \times 3\,\text{m}$ space, as shown in Fig.~\ref{fig:exp}.
 The experimental parameters are consistent with those used in the 3D simulations, except for $r_\text{sense} = 1.2\,\text{m}$, $v_\text{max} = 0.3\,\text{m/s}$, and $d_\text{max} = 5$.
-The system configuration is illustrated in Fig.~\ref{fig:exp}(a), consisting of UAVs, a PC running an open-source aerial swarm control toolbox (CrazyChoir)~\cite{pichierri2023crazychoir}, radio dongles connected to the PC, and a motion capture system.
-Considering the instability of peer-to-peer communication among robots, the PC is added to receive real-time robot state information from the motion capture system and execute the proposed algorithm in a distributed manner to compute the control commands.
-The control commands are then transmitted to the UAVs via the radio dongles at a control frequency of $20\,\text{Hz}$.
-Such an experimental setup is commonly used for validating distributed algorithms in physical multi-robot systems~\cite{sun2023mean,mulroy2022using}.
+The system configuration is illustrated in Fig.~\ref{fig:exp}(a), consisting of UAVs, a PC running an open-source aerial swarm control toolbox (CrazyChoir)~\cite{pichierri2023crazychoir}, and a motion capture system.
+The motion capture system and the ground station PC are used as an engineering implementation to ensure reliable state acquisition and to address onboard computation constraints.
+They do not alter the distributed information flow: the PC runs independent per-robot control threads in parallel; each thread uses only that UAV's current state and neighborhood information and transmits the control command to that UAV at a control frequency of $20\,\text{Hz}$.
+This implementation practice is consistent with the baseline method~\cite{sun2023mean}.